 The cumulation limit on EII investment is now €15m as defined under the GBER.
 The EII is open to the majority of SMEs, however, the following trading activities are not eligible for the scheme:

-- Operations carried on in the coal industry or in the steel and shipbuilding sectors.
+- Operations carried on in the coal industry or the steel and shipbuilding sectors

 There are two different scenarios for investors approaching your startup.
 Dividends and capital gains derived from non-qualified participations (see table below) are subject to a final withholding tax of 26%.